 Alan Clark is a graphic novelist, journalist, artist, and friendly neighborhood supervillain.

-Of a prolific output, his two primary works to-date are Babylon, the graphic novel gold-standard for transhumanistic, dimension-traipsing, and crime-instructive soap operas, as well as In Search of the Black Panthers (working title), a vast historical narrative that seeks to piece together the origins and conclusions of African-Americans’ political and symbolic place in America, as well as the meaning of black rebellion.
-He’s also the engine behind the groundbreaking Daily Earth, which yielded an incredible graphic journalism retrospective of 2013.
+Of a prolific output, his two primary works to-date are Babylon, the graphic novel gold-standard for transhumanistic, dimension-traipsing, and crime-instructive soap operas, as well as the groundbreaking Daily Earth, which yielded an incredible graphic journalism retrospective of the year 2013.

 A radically disruptive, unbelievably detailed and transgressive style is fused in Alan’s work to a rough-edged dedication to figure, perspective, expression and gesture that gnashes through pages and can keep the reader’s interest on strength of the images alone.
 His stories and writing complement his artwork: constantly in flux, moving and probing, asking questions and provoking discussion about relevant issues, yet always with corrosive wit and clear-eyed levity.